nedap/Segnify/README.md

 #### SegnicatorProtocol

 Implement `SegnicatorProtocol` for visually customizing the `Segnicator` instance.
-In the example below, the default implemention in [DefaultDelegates](https://github.com/nedap/Segnify/blob/master/Segnify/Protocols/Default/DefaultDelegates.swift) is being shown.
+In the example below, the default implementation in [DefaultDelegates](https://github.com/nedap/Segnify/blob/master/Segnify/Protocols/Default/DefaultDelegates.swift) is being shown.

 A white, horizontal line is created and added as a subview.
 Auto Layout constraints have been applied using the `SegnifyLayoutConstraint` extension.
 By using the `SegnicatorSubviewsClosure` typealias, subviews and Auto Layout constraints can easily be added, as it takes a reference to a `Segnicator` instance as a parameter.